lws803/mBot_grp3/Plan/README.md

 # Report Guidelines

 • The project report is for documentation of your project work.
-Include the following details in your report: o Cover page with your Group and team number along with the members’ names. o Implementation details of the various subsystems – Proximity sensor, audio processing circuit, light sensing, navigation, etc. o Steps taken for callibration and solving the sound and light challenges. o Overall algorithm to solve the maze.
-You may include pseudocode/flowcharts or other pictorial aids to assist in your explanation. o Details about work division within your team – How did you divide work among the group members? o Any significant difficulties and the steps taken to overcome them.
+Include the following details in your report:
+  (1) Cover page with your Group and team number along with the members’ names.
+  (2) Implementation details of the various subsystems – Proximity sensor, audio processing circuit, light sensing, navigation, etc.
+  (3) Steps taken for callibration and solving the sound and light challenges.
+  (4) Overall algorithm to solve the maze.
+You may include pseudocode/flowcharts or other pictorial aids to assist in your explanation.
+  (5) Details about work division within your team – How did you divide work among the group members?
+  (6) Any significant difficulties and the steps taken to overcome them.

 • Zip your program source codes and written report(in pdf format) into a single file, and name it according to your Group and Team number, e.g., Group1_Team1.zip (you can find your group and team number from IVLE).